Aidan-Sheedy/HypOptLib/paper/paper.md

 optimization problems.
-The hyperoptimization framework is physics-agnostic and can be applied to a broad range of problem domains. `HypOptLib` gives example applications to problems related to mechanical stiffness, e.g. compliance minimization [@which], but the code is extensible to problems that rely on different forms of underlying physics.
+The hyperoptimization framework is physics-agnostic and can be applied to a broad range of problem domains. `HypOptLib` gives example applications to problems related to mechanical stiffness, e.g. compliance minimization [@alma991486910605151], but the code is extensible to problems that rely on different forms of underlying physics.

 The code is built around the `TopOpt_in_PETSc` package, which implements a scalable,